rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 Barbara hits `D` and stares at the resulting graph.

 Barbara suddenly realizes her mistake: She had constructed a single task that was sometimes enqueuing work (by sending messages on the channel), and sometimes dequeuing work, but she had not put any controls into place to ensure that the dequeuing (via `recv`) would get prioritized as the channel filled up.

+Barbara reflects on the matter: she knows that she could swap in an unbounded channel to resolve this, but she think that she would be better off thinking a bit more about her system design, to see if she can figure out a way to supply back-pressure so that the send rate will go down as the channel fills up.

 ## 🤔 Frequently Asked Questions